mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Inherited centralization risk is only present when users cannot use an alternative means of accessing the desired service.
 For example, users often have flexibility in choice of Internet access, so they could just "route around" a network that impacts their chosen service.
 However, such choices are often not available in the moment, and the Internet's topology means that a choke point upstream could still affect their Internet access.

 When deployed at scale, encryption can be an effective technique to control many inherited centralization risks.
 By reducing the number of parties who have access to content of communication, the ability of lower-layer protocols and intermediaries at those layers to interfere with or observe is precluded.
-Even when they can still prevent communication, the use of encryption makes it more difficult to discriminate the target from other traffic.
+Even while they may still be able to prevent communication, encryption makes it more difficult to discriminate the target from other traffic.

 Note that the prohibitive effect on inherited centralization is most pronounced when most (if not all) traffic is encrypted -- providing yet more motivation for that goal (see also {{?RFC7258}}).